psethwick/plover_fancytext/README.rst

 ############

-Allows you to use Plover to output text in various (mostly joke, mostly unicode) text formats
+Allows you to use Plover to write *fancy* text

 Transformers: